tetofonta/gestionale/README.md

 # CIAONE

 ## How to start up
+- Run populate.sh
-Copy network.config.json.TEMPLATE as network.config.json in ./src, ./backend Edit the files with values.\
+- Copy network.config.json.TEMPLATE as network.config.json in ./src, ./backend
+Edit the files with values.\
-*DO NOT EDIT *.TEMPLATE FILE!*
+- *DO NOT EDIT .TEMPLATE FILE!*

 ## Funzionalitá:
 - [x] Login